wmwong128/FutureReady_Invoicing/README.md

 2) Resend API Limitation
   - The current setup uses the Resend free plan, which only allows sending emails to the email address of the API key creator.
-  - If you want to test email delivery to other addresses, you need to generate your own API key from Resend and update it in:
+  - If you want to test email delivery to your addresses, you need to generate your own API key from Resend and update it in:
     `services/backend/.env → RESEND_API_KEY`

 ### ⚙️ Start Setup